Honoring legacy. building the future.

 shape tomorrow.

 The Armes Block has stood at the heart of Gowanda for over 120 years.
-Now, as a proud member of the Seneca Nation and native of this community, I'm bringing this landmark back to life, honoring the building's rich history while creating opportunity for the next generation.
+As a lifelong resident with deep family ties to this community, we are committed to restoring this landmark—preserving its history while creating opportunity for the next generation.

 The Armes Block has stood at the heart of Gowanda for over 120 years.
 Built in 1904 on West Main Street, it began as home to Armes' Drug Store, where a popular soda fountain drew the community together along Cattaraugus Creek.